From Migrant Fields to College Dreams: A First-Generation Student's Journey of Resilience and Gratitude

 Eventually, I adjusted to the migrant lifestyle—until high school came around.
 That’s when credits started to matter, and I began falling behind because of the time I spent in Mexico.
 That’s when I discovered the PASS program, which has helped many migrant students like me stay on track and reach graduation.
 The Portable Assisted Study Sequence (PASS) is a flexible program that lets students earn high school credits at their own pace while balancing work and travel.
 It was exactly what I needed.
 Thanks to PASS, I not only caught up to my classmates—I even surpassed many of them.
 Every summer, my friends used to tease me about going to “summer school,” but now they praise me for completing 10 full credits through the program.

 Today, I’m just a few months away from graduation, with a 3.7 cumulative GPA and a spot in the top 10 of my class—an accomplishment I’m very proud of.
-I’ve been awarded an $11,000 PASS scholarship and I'll be attending the University of North Dakota this fall, where I’ll study business marketing.
+I’ve been awarded an $11,000 scholarship from the University of North Dakota, where I’ll study business marketing this fall.
+I also received a $2,000 PASS scholarship, which will be applied over four semesters to help support my college journey.

 Still, the cost of tuition, housing, and supplies weigh heavily on us.
 As a family of seasonal workers, we worry about how we’ll manage.
 I’m a first-generation college student, and while this experience is new for us, my parents have always encouraged me to aim higher than they ever could.
 Their motivation has carried me through high school and now into higher education.